Abhishek

 CAT 2024 Slot 1 Section-Wise Analysis by CATKing

-The VARC section of CAT Slot 1 exam was the most challenging.
+The VARC section of CAT Slot 1 exam was difficult compared to other two sections.
 The Quantitative Ability (QA) section was relatively easier.
 While the Data Interpretation and Logical Reasoning (DILR) section balanced complexity and scoring potential.
 VARC had 24 questions, DILR and QA had 22 questions each.

 CAT 2024 Analysis for VARC

 CAT 2024 slot 1 exam recorded the absence of Para jumbles in the VARC section.
 Instead, the section focused on Reading Comprehension (RC) with four longer passages.
 One passage was straightforward, while others covered complex themes such as the impact of artificial intelligence on craftsmanship, an extinct animal (mouse), and a topic related to Netflix.
 These passages required careful analysis and strong comprehension skills.
-Many candidates found the VARC section to be the most challenging, testing their reading speed and interpretive abilities.
+Many candidates found the VARC section to be difficult compared to other sections.
+VARC helps test reading speed and interpretive abilities of the candidate.

 CAT 2024 Analysis for QA

 Quantitative Aptitude (QA) section offered considerable relief with 22 questions, focusing mainly on formula-driven problems from familiar topics such as Time, Speed, and Distance (TSD), Profit and Loss, Roots, and Ratios.
 Arithmetic had the most questions, nearly 9-11.
 Algebra in the QA section was straightforward.
 On the other hand, Geometry had minimal presence.
-From Modern Mathematics, only one question appeared from Sequence and Series in the first slot of CAT 2024 exam.
+In the first slot of CAT 2024, Modern Math had only one question from Sequence and Series.

 CAT 2024 Analysis for DILR

-The DILR section presented a balanced challenge with 22 questions.
-It included three Data Interpretation (DI) sets, each with four questions, and two Logical Reasoning (LR) sets, each with five questions.
+The DILR section had balanced difficulty level with 22 questions.
+The section had three Data Interpretation (DI) sets.
+Each of these sets had four questions.
+CAT 2024 slot 1 DILR section also had two Logical Reasoning (LR) sets with five questions each.
 The DI sets covered topics such as a Stock Market Candle Chart (with provided formulas), a Set Theory puzzle on group travel patterns, and a Star Distribution puzzle for judges.
 The LR sets required methodical and strategic thinking, rewarding those who stayed focused under pressure.
-Candidates who accurately solved three sets were well-positioned to achieve high percentiles.
+Candidates who were able to solve three sets with accuracy were able to achieve high percentiles.

 Overall CAT 2024 Slot 1 Analysis by CATKing

-Slot 1 of CAT 2024 has set a promising tone for the examination season.
+Slot 1 of CAT 2024 has set a promising tone for the CAT 2024 exam season.
 Despite a slight dip in the total registrations, the new question pattern and varied section challenges highlight CAT's rigor in testing endurance, adaptability, and precision.
 As candidates prepare for the next slots, this first session offers insight into what to expect.

 Previous year’s CAT analysis by CATKing